ADVERTISEMENT

 Better with Smart Pianist

 If you want the full experience, connect a tablet to use the free “Yamaha Smart Pianist” app.
-Here you can play along to all featured piano pieces yourself including notation and tone tracking display.
+Here, you can play along to all featured piano pieces yourself, including notation and tone tracking display.
 It also lets you record what you are playing as a MIDI and audio song and save these recordings to your tablet.

 Thanks to the USB audio/MIDI function, you can start audio songs and play-alongs from the mobile device.
 You then get to hear these through the piano speakers or the connected headphones.

 Besides, the Android- and iOS-compatible app also offers a convenient control center for all functions of the Yamaha YDP-S35.
-Typing on the tablet is of course easier than adjusting everything on the display-less piano.
-For example, without Smart Pianist you need certain piano keys to switch between sounds.
+Typing on the tablet is, of course, easier than adjusting everything on the display-less piano.
+For example, without Smart Pianist, you need certain piano keys to switch between sounds.

 The tablet and app combo is also worthwhile because of the great features of the graphics-based piano remote control, as well as the unlimited registration storage spaces for layer sounds.

-Yamaha Arius YDP-S35 in comparison
+Yamaha Arius YDP-S35 in Comparison

 YDP-S35 vs. YDP-145: The sister model YDP-145 is available for about the same price as the Arius YDP-S35.
-Which of the two instruments you choose is basically a question of looks, as technically they both play on the same level.
+Which of the two instruments you choose is basically a question of looks, as technically, they both play on the same level.
 The 145, designed in the classic home piano look, just needs a few more centimeters of space.

-Conclusion: Chic & compact
+Conclusion: Chic & Compact

 Yamaha Arius YDP-S35 – Overview